heckman/ofx2xml/README.md

 which are all stuck using the older SGML format.
 After using this utility to convert them to valid XML, my script can then parse the data using other command-line utilities.

+## Disclaimer

+_**ofx2xml**_ is the first thing I've written in _Go_, and I leant heavily on AI to do it, as I really don't know it at all.
+Any tips there would be particularely welcome.